Awesome: Dead Beat

 - Harry animates Sue the T-Rex, the one from the actual museum in Chicago, to serve as his steed as he rides into battle against an army of necromancers and zombies.
 It was controlled by not only his magic, but his sidekick's one-man polka suit.
 By the way, in the Dresdenverse, the older a corpse is, the stronger it is when animated as a zombie, but it's also commensurately harder to reanimate.
 Nonhuman zombies, preferred by Harry because they're not Forbidden Magic, are weaker, but more difficult to create and control.
 The walking corpses summoned by the Big Bad in Dead Beat range from less than a year to maybe a few hundred years old.
 Sue is roughly sixty-five million years dead, and was famous several years back for being one of extremely few complete skeletons ever found.
 The Dresden Pen and Paper RPG includes rules for doing this yourself.
 The stats for Sue in particular as an opponent basically translate to "You lose."

 - Harry summons the Lord of the Wild Hunt, a fae on par with the Fae Queens themselves, and binds him so that the competing armies of necromancers can't use him.
 Then, after the big ending fight, the Lord spares Harry because even he thinks reanimating Sue was awesome.
 Hell, summoning the Erlking is a moment of awesome on its own.
 Harry summons and tries to bind one of the most powerful Fair Folk in existence.
 This will give said Fair Folk a personal grudge against Harry, which means the Lord will probably kill him within a day or two even if bound long enough for Harry's purposes.
 (Remember back in Storm Front when Harry comments in the narration that he'd never try to summon and trap Santa Claus in a magic circle because "nobody has stones that big"?
 Various bits of Word of God, plus the eventual appearance of "Kringle" in Cold Days, indicate that summoning the Erlking is comparable to that.)
+And not only Harry summoned it, he'd have actually held it in the circle.
+To clarify, right before doing it Harry considered that he'd have needed weeks, using some pretty rare and hard to find materials to be sure the circle could keep something that strong inside it, but he has to make one in a matter of minutes.
+Then the Erlking tries to break the circle, and Harry (already quite battered by that point) pushes it back.
+Too bad Cowl was Genre Savvy, but hadn't he shot Harry, he'd have prevented the Wild Hunt.

 - The Awesomeness that is Zombie-Sue is recognized in the book when he does it: Harry doesn't make a big deal about it, but Luccio, commander of the Wardens who should by all rights be appalled at the necromancy (even if it isn't technically illegal), can't quite get over her feeling of stunned disbelief.
 And Warden Ramirez immediately thinks it's the coolest thing ever.
 Not least because the first moment they see her, it's because Sue just bounded completely over their heads to stomp the hood of a car that was about to run them over, driving its engine block about a foot down into the pavement.
 The Awesomeness is recognized in more then the one book.
 More then one occasion later in the series it's mentioned that characters are wary of Dresden.
 It's never specified which of Harry's many accomplishments caused others to fear him(and he has quite a few), but when Harry lists the many moment of awesome that could lead to some being afraid of him he always seems to come back to Sue as the top of the list!